Ventilation is very important in an energy-efficient home.

 - Balanced ventilation systems, if properly designed and installed, neither pressurize nor depressurize a house.
 Rather, they introduce and exhaust approximately equal quantities of fresh outside air and polluted inside air.

-- Hear recovery ventilation systems provide controlled ventilation while minimizing energy loss.
+- Heat recovery ventilation systems provide controlled ventilation while minimizing energy loss.
 They reduce the costs of heating ventilated air in the winter by transferring heat from the warm inside air being exhausted to the fresh (but cold) supply air.
 In the summer, the inside air cools the warmer supply air to reduce ventilation cooling costs.

 Natural ventilation is the uncontrolled air movement in and out of the cracks and small holes in a home.

 In the past, this air leakage usually diluted air pollutants enough to maintain adequate indoor air quality.
-Today, we are sealing those cracks and holes to make our homes more energy-efficient, and after a home is properly air sealed, ventilation is necessary to maintain a healthy and comfortable indoor environment.
+Today, we are sealing those cracks and holes to make our homes more energy-efficient, and after a home is properly air sealed, proper ventilation is necessary to maintain a healthy and comfortable indoor environment.
 Opening windows and doors also provides natural ventilation, but many people keep their homes closed up because they use central heating and cooling systems year-round.

 Spot ventilation can improve the effectiveness of natural and whole-house ventilation by removing indoor air pollution and/or moisture at its source.